 In these three guides, we explain how to set up Ruby, Cucumber, Selenium and Watir, as well as using our specially development Watir helper framework Lapis Lazuli*.
 Lapis Lazuli provides Cucumber helper functions and scaffolding for easier web test automation suite development, with a lot of the functionality aimed at making Watir more convenient to work with.

-Also, as DevOps continuous to increase in adoption and CI/CD becomes more commonplace, as a test automation engineer, you are going to need to know now to perform test automation within a Continuous Integration (CI) setup.
-Using this open-source tools we’ve written a guide to help you set up and run Cucumber and Selenium on GitLab-CI.
+Also, as DevOps continuous to increase in adoption and CI/CD becomes more commonplace, as a test automation engineer, you are going to need to know how to perform test automation within a Continuous Integration (CI) setup.
+Using these open-source tools we’ve written a guide to help you set up and run Cucumber and Selenium on GitLab-CI.

 Website development projects are the most common development projects out there.
-Due to their pervasiveness and relative low cost, web projects testing does not get as much attention as other project.
+Due to their pervasiveness and relatively low cost, web project testing does not get as much attention as other projects.
 Arguably, since most websites are fairly simple testing should not be so difficult, but depending on the purpose of a website, a simple bug could be damaging to your organisation.

 Such a bug could be as simple as a broken link that causes advertising money to be wasted, or in a more complex example, an eCommerce check-out flow that does not work properly.

 Setting up automation tests with Cucumber is a great way to regularly identify defects introduced to the site from both technical and non-technical people. eCommerce sites are more complex and thus require more extensive testing to ensure they are operating properly.
-For this we’ve written another pose which describes using Cucumber for testing of eCommerce web applications.
+For this, we’ve written another post that describes using Cucumber for testing eCommerce web applications.

 Being able to create automated tests is just one part of the process of creating amazing products and applications.
 If your test results aren’t presented to the developers for ops in a useful way, then you spend the time automating for nothing.